SamGree/last/README.md

 - Mobile and iPad versions will share the same structure.
 - Home page wireframe.
 - ![Mobile](/readme.img/wireframes.mobile.png) ![navbar](/readme.img/navbar.drop.png)
 - On mobile and iPad devices, clicking the hamburger icon opens the navigation menu, allowing users to access options such as Add Post, Liked Posts, Albums, and Settings.
-The menu remains open for easy navigation, and users should click the hamburger icon again to close it it want it.
+The menu remains open for easy navigation, and users should click the hamburger icon again to close it if user want it.
 ---

 - Login and register page wireframe